 Ideally, it should be as unique as your business and should reflect the work you do while resonating with your ideal clients.

 Once you have a clear core message, you can use it everywhere, including:

 - Your website copy

 - Your email copy

 Basically, anywhere you show up — from social media to events to prospective client calls — is a chance to use your core message.

+Your core message is a key part of your marketing.
 Creating your core message is something you should do early on in your business (right along with clarifying your niche and creating your offerings).

 In fact, when you work on your core message first, it makes all of these things easier: